Greg Raymer: Other activities

 On December 20, 2004, two men attempted to rob Raymer at gunpoint as he returned to his Bellagio hotel room after playing in a cash game.
 Raymer held them off by using a karate chop until police arrived and was unharmed.

 Raymer has lobbied extensively to have poker regulated and classified as a game of skill, after the passage of the UIGEA in 2006.
-As part of this effort, he is currently a member of the Board of Directors of the Poker Players Alliance.
+As part of this effort, he was a member of the Board of Directors of the now defunct Poker Players Alliance.

 In a December 2006 interview, Raymer said that he was considering running for Vice President of the United States in 2008 as a candidate of the Libertarian Party.
 However, Raymer did not end up running.

 Since 2011, Raymer has operated a poker training school called Fossilman Poker Training.
 The 1-2 day training classes are conducted at poker rooms around the US and Canada.
 Raymer was one of the original members of Team PokerStars Pro, a group of professional poker players who represent and endorse PokerStars.com, the world's largest online poker site.
-As of early 2011, he is no longer a member of Team PokerStars Pro.
+As of early 2011, he is no longer a member of Team PokerStars.

 In March 2013 Raymer was arrested for soliciting a prostitute in North Carolina.
 The charges were dropped after he completed 75 hours of community service.